magickme/insurance2/README.md

-# insurance2
+# insurance
-2nd Python insurance project
+Insurance exercises from Codecademy